 - Official copy of upper secondary school academic records (must be sent directly from the school to Embry-Riddle).
 These records must arrive in the Admissions Office in the original envelope with an unbroken seal to be considered official.
 Both original language documents and English translations are required.

-- Standardized Test Scores - The SAT I reasoning test or the ACT are strongly recommended for admission.
+Standardized Test Scores - The SAT I reasoning test or the ACT are strongly recommended for admission, and are required for scholarship consideration.
 Standardized test results are always reviewed in conjunction with your academic record and are never the sole factor used to determine eligibility.
 For information about the SAT/ACT test dates and locations please contact:

 The College Board

 Berkeley, CA 94701